Facebook Ads for Deck Builders: The $40–$100 CPL Playbook

 For broader allocation, see marketing budget by revenue stage.

-💡 Want this run for you?
-Our Stage 2 ads management service builds the two-audience Facebook stack with new-build + refinish campaign separation, drone creative, and customer-match remarketing.
-Exclusive-territory model.
+Want this run for you?
+Our deck building lead generation service builds the two-audience Facebook stack, new-build + refinish campaign separation, drone creative, customer-match remarketing, with under-5-minute lead follow-up so the $40–$100 CPLs above actually become consultations.
 Or book a free strategy call.

 FAQ